furr-rui/protocols-for-adaptation-in-Gymnocarpos_przewalskii/README.md

-All R codes for Ornstein-Uhlenbeck process in Gymnocarpos przewalskii
+All R codes used for Ornstein-Uhlenbeck process in Gymnocarpos przewalskii